 iOS suggests that the icon should have a single, central point that can grab the attention and helps users identify the app.

-One thing that you should always keep in mind is to never use replicas of Apple hardware products as they are copyrighted.
+You should always keep one thing in mind: never use replicas of Apple hardware products as they are copyrighted.

-Android, on the other hand, allows you to choose from a range of colors and paper shadows.
+On the other hand, Android allows you to choose from a range of colors and paper shadows.
 For expressing a shared visual language, the graphic elements of the icon should have consistency.